wavefrontHQ/docs/pages/doc/alerts_best_practices.md

 Your data might already come in as counters, for example, the uptime for a system.
 You can explicitly set up a counter to count tasks completed, errors occurred, etc. For example, `sum(ts(cpu.idle))` is a counter metric.
 It increases over time, and never reports zero values.

 For alerts, follow these guidelines:
-* Counters are especially helpful for alerts: Even if there's a break in the data flow, the alert doesn't immediately get triggered.
+* (Cumulative) counters are especially helpful for alerts: Even if there's a break in the data flow, the alert doesn't immediately get triggered.

-* If a counter doesn't make sense, deltas might work.
-Delta metrics record changes between the last metric and the current metric.
-Delta metrics that report zero values are better than deltas that don't report zero values.
+* If a counter doesn't make sense, a [delta counter](delta_counters.html#counters-and-delta-counters-basics) might work.
+Delta counters record changes between the last metric and the current metric.
+Delta counters that report zero values are better than deltas that don't report zero values.

 If you know your data, you can pick a suitable metric to get the best results for your alert.
 Or you can use functions like `sum` to create your own counter.